 Once you submit the FAFSA, your family’s financial information will be processed, and your information will be shared with the colleges you listed on the form.

 The Student Aid Report (SAR)

-Review the SAR carefully for errors (the form highlights items that may need attention) and follow directions for making and submitting corrections.
-Submit corrections promptly.
-Make sure to keep a copy of the SAR for your records.
+Review the SAR carefully for errors (the form highlights items that may need attention).
+Follow directions for making and submitting corrections.
+Submit corrections promptly so your colleges have the most up-to-date information.